Lisa Feigenson: Research

 Feigenson's research explores the fundamental processes of human cognition and memory using infants and young children to test the limitations of theories related to the understanding of numbers.
 Many of her studies are related to numerical cognition, object-based attention, and short-term memory.
+She primarily employs behavioural methods in her research.

 One of Feigenson's studies involving a choice task with ten- and twelve-month-old infants examined how infants understand the concept of more and less.
 In this study, Feigenson concluded that these infants pay more attention to the total volume, or the surface area, of objects instead of viewing items individually.
 Feigenson watched infants crawl towards two containers containing crackers and choose crackers from one of the containers.
 She observed that infants tend to choose the container with more crackers or crackers with the larger surface area.
 Her study supports the hypothesis that infants are more likely to rely on object-file representations than one-to-one correspondence between the object files.

 Feigenson's study involving approximate number sense suggests that there is a relationship between early sense of number and later mathematical ability.
 In this study, she gave three- to five-year-old children a task that did not require symbol use or arithmetic calculation, while also testing their math ability and vocabulary size.
 Feigenson found a correlation between children's approximate number sense and their mathematical ability even after controlling for children's vocabulary size and math ability before they received formal math education.

 In another study, Feigenson examined the limits of infants' quantification of small object arrays, using a four-object array to examine how infants represent information.
 The study supports the three-item limit of parallel representation where infants tend to fail to discriminate arrays with greater than three items.
 There is an emphasis that infants depend on object-based attention and short-term memory to represent small numbers of objects.
 Feigenson concluded that the infants were knowledgeable about the array – realizing that the cracker exists, the cracker-material, and the size of the individual objects within the array – despite failing to represent the quantity "four".